 - Real time data is available and problems encountered in battery powered systems are avoided.

 - An optical Ethernet network that transmits data continuously to marine sensors connected to the observator.

-The 3rd annual bulletin of the MELOA project is available
+The first call of the MINKE project is open

 In the OBSEA we are collaborating with interoperability projects to provide the acquired data information using standard protocols.